VMware Cloud Foundation 9.0 Architect 온라인 연습

 Explanation:

-Reference: VMware Cloud Foundation Conceptual Design Guide C Project Timeline and Constraints
+Reference: VMware Cloud Foundation 9.0 Design Guide C Workload Domain Scalability and Independence.

 정답: